Welcome to the city of looking up

 One minute I’m drinking in stone porticoes and Parisian antiquity like a poet on crack – the next, I’m watching homeless children bath in a public fountain.

 Everywhere you turn, you’re faced with a new impression or feeling.
 It’s like living inside a kaleidoscope – if also inside that kaleidoscope lives a tiny old lady who slaps you in the face now and again.

 The way that locals treat foreigners is also unique.
 Sometimes you feel like a celebrity; a rare and exotic creature that everyone wants to be close to.
 Other times, it’s like you’re at the zoo on the wrong side of the bars.
 As I learn more Spanish, I begin to see an entirely new dimension to Argentine culture.
 When it’s late at night and I’m taking the bus home, I hear two women discuss the color of my hair, my shoes, my height, and whether I’m pregnant or just a “gordita”.
 I try to see it as flattering.
 The way that people interact is both enchanting and exhausting, depending on the day and my mood.

 It’s been a weird transition after two years in Sydney; a city and a life that was very difficult to leave behind.
 Sydney is the canine of cities – loyal, friendly, and consistent.
 Buenos Aires on the other hand, is like a cat; duplicitous, discriminating, and unpredictable.
 It purrs when you pet it and nuzzles your hand, then viciously attacks you a moment later.

-Like BA expats and cat lovers, we wind up completely intoxicated by the passion and excitement; whether it’s a laser beam steeplechase or a neighborhood protest.
+Like BA expats and cat lovers, we wind up completely intoxicated by the passion and excitement; whether it’s a spontaneous street fair or a neighborhood protest.
 You can’t walk three blocks in this city without stumbling onto some kind of urban spectacle.